 All vehicles have a VIN/paint label or plate that displays the paint code.
 Common locations where you can find this label include:

-- Driver’s side door jamb: Open the driver’s door and look at the edge or pillar.
-This is one of the most common places to find it.
+Open the driver’s door and look at the edge or pillar.
+This is one of the most common places to find your paint code.

-- Under the bonnet: Some manufacturers place this label near the radiator or on the inner fender and a quick look should do the trick.
+Some manufacturers place this label near the radiator or on the inner fender, and a quick look should do the trick.

 The label usually includes a combination of letters and numbers that represent the specific colour used on your car.
 Be sure to check multiple locations if you’re having trouble finding it.